guilhermemalfatti/react-udacity-meals/README.md

 # Project Overview
 ## Guilherme Malfatti - Udacity

-Udacity Meals is a project to create a a calendar app that allows you to select food for each day of a week and list all the recipies that you need to buy.
+Udacity Meals is a project to create a calendar app that allows you to select food for each day of a week and list all the recipies that you need to buy.
 The project emphasizes using React to build the application and redux to manage the app state.

 ### Project Requirements